• facebook

 5. To enable the Security defaults, click on Yes and then click on Save to save this setting.enable the Security defaults

-Once you’ve enabled security defaults, you can proceed to activate Multi-Factor Authentication (MFA) or 2-step verification for your Microsoft 365 account using the Account Settings feature.
+After enabling security defaults, you can now enable Multi-factor Authentication or 2-step verification for your Microsoft 365 account with the Account Settings feature.

 Use Office message encryption

-Encrypted messages are exclusively accessible to intended recipients.
-Microsoft 365 users can encrypt emails before sending them to recipients through various email services like Yahoo, Gmail, Outlook.com, and more.
+Encrypted messages are those messages which can be read or used by the intended recipients only.
+Microsoft 365 users can encrypt the emails before sending it to the desired recipient within email services like Yahoo, Gmail, Outlook.com, and more.

 Disable the Autoforward feature